mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 RTLIL design and the original truth table sketched by hand, which was correct.

 The voter consists of three input signals: _a_, _b_ and _c_, which are respectively the 1-bit inputs from each of the triplicated elements.
-The voter then has two output signals: _out_ and _err_. _out_ is the majority voted combination of the three inputs, i.e. the inputs with any SEUs removed.
+The voter then has two output signals: _out_ and _err_.
+The _out_ signal is result of the majority voter, so it should be equivalent to the input signal minus any SEUs.
 The _err_ signal is set to '1' if and only if a fault was detected.
 This could be used for diagnostics, or to perform a configuration reset if possible on FPGAs, and reboot on ASICs.

 Given these constraints, the truth table for a majority voter can be described as follows (@tab:sotrue):